 Chris Tollefson is the founding Executive Director of CELL and a Professor of Law at the University of Victoria.
 He has degrees from Queen’s, University of Victoria and Osgoode Hall Law School, and clerked at the BC Court of Appeal for Justices Lambert and Macdonald.
 Chris combines teaching and research on environmental issues with counsel work for various public interest environmental clients.
 This counsel work has included appearances before all levels of court, including the Supreme Court of Canada, and various environmental regulatory boards and tribunals.
 He was counsel to BC Nature and Nature Canada during both the Enbridge Northern Gateway and Kinder Morgan Trans Mountain pipeline hearing processes.
 His publications cover a range of environmental and natural resource topics including environmental assessment, eco-certification, and access to justice.
 He is co-author (with Meinhard Doelle) of a leading environmental law textbook.
 Chris is a former President of Ecojustice and founding executive director of the UVic Environmental Law Centre.
 He has won various awards for his teaching and research, and in 2014 was the recipient of Nature Canada’s Conservation Partner Award for his work leading their legal team during the Northern Gateway pipeline hearings.

-Anthony Ho will be joining the Pacific Centre for Environmental Law and Litigation as a litigation associate.
+Anthony Ho is a litigation associate at the Pacific Centre for Environmental Law and Litigation.
 He received his J.D. from the University of Victoria in 2014, and was called to the British Columbia bar in May 2015.
 His areas of practice in public interest environmental law has included environmental assessments, regulatory hearings, and judicial reviews.
 He has appeared before the Enbridge Northern Gateway Joint Review Panel, the NEB in its hearing into the Trans Mountain Expansion Project, the BC Environmental Appeal Board, the Federal Court of Appeal, and the BC Supreme Court.
 He also holds a Master of Public Administration (UVic ’14), a B.Sc. in environmental sciences (UBC ’10), and a B.A. in political science (UBC ’10).